Benefits of Hiring Outside of the Agriculture Industry

 These skills are not specific to agriculture and will be found in many other industries.
 For example, industries such as construction, the military, and logging all contain potential applicants that can thrive in farm work.

-A candidate with any of these skills that is willing to learn your trade and apply themselves could prove to be a valuable member of your workforce.
-But if you close yourself off to candidates outside of the agriculture industry, you might never have the chance to meet them and see what kinds of outside perspectives they bring to your table.
+A candidate with any of these skills who is willing to learn your trade and apply themselves could prove to be a valuable member of your workforce.
+But if you close yourself off to candidates outside of the agriculture industry, you might never have the chance to meet them and see what kinds of outside perspectives they can bring to your table.
+You might be surprised what answers to problems were right in front of you, but just needed an outsider’s help to point out.

 2. Sticking With the Safe Option Stifles Positive Change

-Regardless, the most surefire way to make sure that you don’t grow is to keep doing things the same.
+The most surefire way to make sure that your ag business doesn’t grow is to keep doing things the same.
+This includes your hiring approach.

 When you train someone who is new to the agriculture industry, you are presented with a blank slate.
 This person won’t have industry fatigue and will be open to your way of thinking.
 They might have a bit of a learning curve with successfully performing the tasks needed for the job, but once they learn, they’re set.